NexPlayer/TizenWebOS/gettingstarted.md

     disableFullscreen: true, // Optional
     showingFullUI: true, // Optional
-    callbacksForReturn: callback, // Optional callback called with the return button ...
+    callbacksForReturn: callback, // Optional callback called with the return button
+    disableKeyEvents: false,
+    useDefaultControls: true, // Optional, to use the remote controller ...

 ```